sanazbahargam/SanazBahargam.github.io/_posts/2020-09-14-TextSummarization.md

 date: 2020-09-14
 permalink: /posts/2020/09/TextSummarization/
 tags:
-  - Text Classification
   - NLP
+  - Text Summarization
+  - ROUGE
-  - Transformers
+  - BERTSCORE
-  - BERT
+  - METEOR
-  - Masked Language Modeling
+  - DSR
 ---

 Automatic summarization is the process of shortening a set of data computationally, to create a subset (a summary) that represents the most important or relevant information within the original content.
 Text summarization finds the most informative sentences in a document.